Facilities

 Our composites capabilities include advanced material characterisation techniques and composites manufacturing processes.

-For more information, visit Carbon Nexus or contact: Professor Russell Varley
+For more information, visit Carbon Nexus.

 ANFF-Deakin Hub - Fibre Production and Characterisation